Near Miss Spectrum Overview

 Until now the only motor-vehicle / cyclist incident data that law enforcement, traffic planners and government road safety funding agencies have had are collisions which are extremely rare events and severely under-reported.

 Now cyclists can provide the most accurate picture of the risks they face by cycling with a camera and submitting all of their near miss incident reports to our free Incident Management System (IMS).
-Cyclists' incident reports can be used to charge drivers for criminal near misses, to send drivers non-punitive and educational 3 foot warning letters and to generate near miss data for mapping all near miss incidents.
+Cyclists' incident reports can be used to charge drivers for criminal near misses, send drivers non-punitive and educational 3 foot warning letters and generate near miss data for mapping all near miss incidents - before collisions occur!

 Criminal Near Misses